- The next submission deadline is September 30, 2018 for 2019-20 fiscal funding

 Please submit your grant applications on or before 12:00 midnight MST on September 30, annually, to:

-If you require further information or clarification on the Alberta Community Resilience Program, please contact the Program Coordinator in your area:
+If you require further information or clarification on the Alberta Community Resilience Program, please contact:

 The operational boundaries of the former Ministry of Environment and Sustainable Resource Development are still active.